 - Check your inbox for an account activation email, and click the activation link.

 - Enter a password to complete your account setup.

 Add Your App

 When you create an app in the Urban Airship dashboard, you are creating an application record for your iOS or Android app.
-Your Urban Airship app record is what we use to generate the required keys you’ll need to talk to different push notification services and keep track of your mobile audience, messaging campaigns, analytics, and so forth.
+For Web Notify, your “app” is your website.
+Your Urban Airship app record is what we use to generate the required keys you’ll need to talk to different push notification services and keep track of your audience, messaging campaigns, analytics, and so forth.

 If you just registered and clicked the Add your app button, you are ready to add your first app.

 If you already had an account, click the New app button in the upper right corner of the dashboard, then continue with the steps below.

 Anyone can set up an Urban Airship app at this stage, but the next several steps (uploading the push certificate, installing the SDK) will need to be completed by a mobile developer.